qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-compatibility-introductions.md

 ## 💬 Introduce your dataset to another team

-You'll be paired with another team in a breakout room.
+You will be paired with another team in a breakout room.
 Take turns introducing your dataset to the other team.
 Make sure you mention:

 * Coordinate Reference System
 * Raster or vector?